techdivision/import-docs/02.getting-started/03.configuration/docs.md

 In the CSV file the path to the images has to start with a `/` like `/womens/womens-main.jpg`.
 Have a look at the example files in the repository [techdivision/import-sample-data](https://github.com/techdivision/import-sample-data/blob/master/generic/data/categories/add-update/category-import_20161024-194026_01.csv);

+> ATTENTION: Keep in mind that it won't usually make sense to copy the images during the import process as this will slow down the performance sigenifcantly.
+It is strongly recommended to copy the images to the apropriate folder in your Magento installation and only importing the path to the images.

 ### Product Link Positions (CE)

 Magento 2 CE supports positions for product links, as well as Magento 2 EE.
 By default, up to version 2.1.6, importing product positions is **NOT** possible in the CE, because the database of the CE lack's of missing rows in the `catalog_product_link_attribute` table.